-2017 ORIENTATION ASSEMBLY
+2018 ORIENTATION ASSEMBLY

-Each year in September we hold an Orientation Assembly to welcome students to the new term, introduce our new students to faculty and other students; provide information about the department, its various activities and those of its professors; and deliver news about what's coming up.
-This year our Orientation Assembly will be held on Wednesday, September 13, 2017, 12:30-13:20 in Theatre, 1T15.
+Each year in September the Department of Theatre and Film holds an Orientation Assembly to welcome students to the new term, introduce our new students to faculty and other students; provide information about the department, its various activities and those of its professors; and deliver news about what's coming up.
+This year our Orientation Assembly will be held on Monday, September 10, 2018, 12:30-13:20 in Theatre, 1T15.
 ATTENDANCE IS COMPULSORY for all Majors and Honours students.
 Those considering Honours are strongly recommended to attend.
 All others are welcome and encouraged to attend.